wp-plugins/sz-google/readme.txt

 * `[sz-ytlink] .........: embed youtube link`
 * `[sz-ytbutton] .......: embed youtube button`

-**Google Youtube Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and and some default options.
+**Youtube Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and and some default options.

 * `szgoogle_youtube_get_code_video()`
 * `szgoogle_youtube_get_code_playlist()`